Lia Thomas: Swimming career

-In March 2022, Thomas became the first openly transgender athlete to win an NCAA Division I national championship in any sport, after winning the women's 500-yard freestyle with a time of 4:33.24; Olympic silver medalist Emma Weyant was second with a time 1.75 seconds behind Thomas.
+In March 2022, Thomas became the first openly transgender athlete to win an NCAA Division I national championship in any sport after winning the women's 500-yard freestyle with a time of 4:33.24; Olympic silver medalist Emma Weyant was second with a time 1.75 seconds behind Thomas.
 Thomas did not break any records at the NCAA event, while Kate Douglass broke 18 NCAA records.
 Thomas was 9.18 seconds short of Katie Ledecky's NCAA record of 4:24.06.
 In the preliminaries for the 200 freestyle, Thomas finished second.
 In the final for the 200 freestyle, Thomas placed fifth with a time of 1:43.50.
 In the preliminaries for the 100 freestyle, Thomas finished tenth.
 In the finals for the 100 freestyle, Thomas placed eighth out of eight competitors in 48.18 seconds, finishing last.

 The March 2022 NCAA championship was Thomas's last college swimming event.
-By the conclusion of Thomas's swimming career at UPenn in 2022, her rank had moved from 65th on the men's team to 1st on the women's team in the 500-yard freestyle, and 554th on the men's team to 5th on the women's team in the 200-yard freestyle.
-According to the swimming data website Swimcloud, Thomas is ranked 36th among female college swimmers in the United States for the 2021–2022 season, and 46th among women swimmers nationally.
-According to Sports Illustrated, she has applied for law school and planned to swim at the 2024 Summer Olympics trials.
+By the conclusion of Thomas's swimming career at UPenn in 2022, her rank had moved from 65th on the men's team to 1st on the women's team in the 500-yard freestyle, and 554th on the men's team to fifth on the women's team in the 200-yard freestyle.
+According to the swimming data website Swimcloud, Thomas was ranked 36th among female college swimmers in the United States for the 2021–2022 season, and 46th among women swimmers nationally.
+In March 2022, Sports Illustrated reported that Thomas applied for law school and planned to swim at the 2024 Summer Olympics trials.

-In a May 2022 interview with Good Morning America, Thomas defended herself from criticism, said that "I intend to keep swimming", and that "It's been a goal of mine to swim at Olympic trials for a very long time, and I would love to see that through."
-In an interview with ESPN, Thomas said "It has been incredibly rewarding and meaningful to be able to be authentic and to be myself.

-In June 2022, the International Swimming Federation (FINA), an organization that administers international aquatic sports competitions, voted to bar all transgender athletes from competing in professional women's swimming, with the exception of athletes who "can establish to FINA's comfortable satisfaction that they have not experienced any part of male puberty beyond Tanner Stage 2 (of puberty) or before age 12, whichever is later", barring Thomas from competing in the women's competition at the 2024 Paris Olympics as she had planned.
+In a May 2022 interview with Good Morning America, Thomas defended herself from criticism, said that "I intend to keep swimming.
+It's been a goal of mine to swim at Olympic trials for a very long time, and I would love to see that through."
+In an interview with ESPN, Thomas said that "It has been incredibly rewarding and meaningful to be able to be authentic and to be myself".
+In June 2022, the International Swimming Federation (FINA), an organization that administers international aquatic sports competitions, voted to bar all transgender athletes from competing in professional women's swimming, with the exception of athletes who "can establish to FINA's comfortable satisfaction that they have not experienced any part of male puberty beyond Tanner Stage 2 (of puberty) or before age 12, whichever is later".
+This action prevented Thomas from competing in the women's competition at the 2024 United States Olympic trials as she had planned.
 In response to the decision, Thomas said: "The new FINA release is deeply upsetting.
 It is discriminatory and will only serve to harm all women."

-In July 2022, the University of Pennsylvania nominated Thomas for the 2022 NCAA Woman of the Year Award, one out of 577 athletes nominated for this award.